hanjustin/hanjustin/README.md

 ## Conflict Resolution in Relationships:

-Fawn trauma is also called as "please-and-appease" or "tend-and-befriend" trauma.
-Fawning prioritizes agreeing with others and relinquishing power & control in relationships to resolve conflicts.
-Individuals who developed fawn response interpersonal schemas may excel in settings where collaboration & cooperation are valued over individual achievement, but may struggle to succeed in assertive & competitive environments.
+Fawning prioritizes seeking safety in relationships by relinquishing power & control and agreeing to the demands of others.

 <table>
   <tr>